 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/k8s-manifests/kube-flannel-rbac.yml

-Once you have applied above commands to setup networking.
+Once you have applied the above commands to setup networking.
 You will see that dns and flannel pods will be created.
-Without this, you will not able to run dns and communication between pods in Kubernetes cluster.
+Without this, you will not be able to run dns and communication between pods in Kubernetes cluster.

 sudo kubectl get pods --all-namespaces